 As discussed, Postgres is a modern and open-source Database Management System allowing you to work with Relational Databases.
 However, there is a high possibility that you might want to move your PostgreSQL data to different applications for further analysis and visualization.
 This is where Postgres Export to CSV comes in.
 This article took you through various techniques of exporting PostgreSQL data into CSV files.

-You can then import the CSV files into different programs depending on your use case.
-But if you are looking for a much reliable and error-free way of moving data from PostgreSQL to a destination of your choice, then Hevo is the right choice.
+You can now import the CSV files into different programs depending on your use case.
+But if you are looking for a reliable and error-free way of moving data from PostgreSQL to a destination of your choice, then Hevo is the right choice.